svekeman/www-greenitglobe/www.greenitglobe.com/content/home/technology_box.md

 header = "TECHNOLOGY"

-summary = "Atque ducimus velit, earum quidem, iusto dolorem.
-Ex ipsam totam quas blanditiis, pariatur maxime ipsa iste, doloremque neque doloribus, error.
-Corrupti, tenetur."
+summary = "Green IT Globe is a software company that delivers disruptive technology frameworks for the deployment of IT infrastructure."

-technology1_title = "0-touch"
+technology1_title = "0-Touch"
-technology1_text = "Our design is with responsive in mind.
-Our themes are compatible with various desktop, tablet, and mobile devices." technology1_link = "technology/mountain-top"
+technology1_text = "Our technology simplifies both the management and scalability of your IT infratructure.
+Hands-off but always available!" technology1_link = "technology/mountain-top"

 technology2_title = "0-Desktop"
-technology2_text = "Our design is with responsive in mind.
-Our themes are compatible with various desktop, tablet, and mobile devices." technology2_link = "#"
+technology2_text = "Desktops have evolved into workspaces.
+We secure your data containers and provide controlled access to all your applications from any device, anywhere." technology2_link = "#"

 technology3_title = "0-Storage"
-technology3_text = "Our design is with responsive in mind.
-Our themes are compatible with various desktop, tablet, and mobile devices." technology3_link = "technology/openvsan"
+technology3_text = "Storage is at the core of any IT environment while we enable the flexibility and reliability  to run and store data of any possible application workload." technology3_link = "technology/openvsan"

-technology4_title = "0-downtime"
+technology4_title = "0-Downtime"
-technology4_text = "Our design is with responsive in mind.
-Our themes are compatible with various desktop, tablet, and mobile devices." technology4_link = "#"
+technology4_text = "Your IT infrastructure is business-critical and demands proven technology frameworks that are designed for uptime.
+We deliver 100% uptime" technology4_link = "#"

 +++